barneygale/quarry/README.rst

   encryption, login/session, etc.
 - Implements all packets in "init", "status" and "login" modes
-- Does *not* implement most packets in "play" mode - it is left up to you to hook and implement the packets you're interested in
+- Does *not* implement most packets in "play" mode - it is left up to you to hook and implement the packets yo're interested in

 .. _Minecraft protocol: http://wiki.vg/Protocol